torrejonv/teranode/docs/services/p2pBootstrap.md

 ## 2. Architecture

-The P2P Bootstrap service is a standalone service that runs in each UBSV node, acting as a bootstrap node for new nodes joining the network.
+The P2P Bootstrap service is a standalone service that runs in each Teranode node, acting as a bootstrap node for new nodes joining the network.

 The service is implemented using the `libp2p` library, a modular network stack for peer-to-peer applications.
 Please refer to the [libp2p documentation](https://docs.libp2p.io/concepts/introduction/overview/) for more information.